FujiNetWIFI/fujinet-emulator-bridge/netsio.md

 Transfers the SIO data byte from Atari to Device together with the request to synchronize on next byte from Device to Atari.
 Atari emulation is paused waiting for Sync response.

-Used on last byte (checksum) of SIO write command when Atari is sending data frame to the peripheral and expects the acknowledgment byte (ACK or NAK) to be delivered withing 850 us to 16 ms. The acknowledgment byte will be send from device as Sync response.
+Used on last byte (checksum) of SIO write command when Atari is sending data frame to the peripheral and expects the acknowledgment byte (ACK or NAK) to be delivered withing 850 us to 16 ms. The acknowledgment byte will be sent from device as Sync response.
 Atari emulation is resumed after Sync response is delivered to the emulator.
 This pause-resume mechanism allows to extend the 16 ms requirement for the acknowledgment delivery.

 `sync request number` is incremented with every Sync request sent.
 It is used to match corresponding [Sync response](#sync-response).